jakezatecky/d3-funnel/README.md

 # D3 Funnel

-A JavaScript library for rendering funnel charts using the D3.js library.
-Inspired by smilli/d3-funnel-charts.
+d3-funnel.js is a JavaScript library for rendering SVG funnel and pyramid charts using the D3.js framework.
+This libray was initially inspired by [smilli/d3-funnel-charts](https://github.com/smilli/d3-funnel-charts), but includes many improvements that can be specified through initialization options.

 # Examples